 Let’s be clear.
 That doesn’t mean that your symptoms are all in your head.
 Or that you’re not suffering.
 We don’t yet have a way of measuring how stress, lifestyle, and other factors can interact to wreak this kind of havoc on both the brain and body.

 So when someone offers a simple explanation, it can be tempting to turn away from conventional medicine and embrace whatever alternative therapies that individual might suggest.

 So-called ‘adrenal fatigue’ is just such a bogus ‘diagnosis’.
 But here’s the thing.
 While your adrenal glands can indeed stop functioning normally, when that happens, the result is a lot more dramatic, and serious than the scenario described above.

-Thank-you to Dr. S. Ali Imran, a professor of medicine in the Division of Endocrinology at Dalhousie University in Halifax, NS; and Dr. Christopher Labos, a Montreal cardiologist, epidemiologist, medical writer, and co-host of the entertaining and informative podcast, The Body of Evidence.
+- Dr. Christopher Labos, a Montreal cardiologist, epidemiologist, medical writer, and co-host of the entertaining and informative podcast, The Body of Evidence.